§2930. Collaboration with business and industry; coordination with workforce needs

 Education, the Board of Regents, and the postsecondary education management boards shall

-work with the designated representative from the Louisiana Workforce Commission to
+work with the designated representative from Louisiana Works to facilitate the identification

-facilitate the identification of regional and state workforce needs and work-based educational
+of regional and state workforce needs and work-based educational and training opportunities

-and training opportunities and to ensure coordination in the delivery of career and technical
+and to ensure coordination in the delivery of career and technical education across all

 B. Every city, parish, and other local public school board shall convene biannual